candemirtas004/DSA210Project/README.md

 Data Processing, Data Exploration and Data Visualization:

-After that, I explored the data and realised that, there were remakes in the data that could potentially worsen my analysis, because of that I created my data frame only using games that lasted more than five minutes.
+After that, I explored the data and realised that, there were remakes in the data that could potentially worsen my analysis, because of that I created my data frame only using games that lasted more than 5 minutes.
 I also changed True and False values into 1s and 0s and converted the date of the games into months from unix timestamps.
 To gather further understanding on my data I did some exploratory data analysis to see patterns.

-I checked the amount of games that I played in each month and used a bar plot to visualize it.(PNG0)
+- Checked the amount of games that I played in each month and used a bar plot to visualize it (PNG0).
+From the plot it can be observed that my play count increased gradually into a spike two different times and crashed after each spike.

+- Checked the champions that i played the most and used a bar plot to visualize it (PNG1).
+Plot indicates that I mainly play Ahri and Vladimir.

+-